Queen of the Night

 Generally pest-free.
 Mealybugs can appear if humidity is too high or air circulation poor.
 Scale insects may cluster on stems.

 "The night-blooming cycle is an adaptation to bat pollination.
 The flowers open precisely at dusk, release their sweet fragrance, and allow nectar-feeding bats to pollinate them before the flowers close at dawn.
 If your Queen of the Night blooms, sit outside at dusk and watch the flowers open.
 It is a remarkable natural event.
-The blooms last only one night, but a mature plant can produce dozens of flowers in succession during peak flowering season (spring)."
+The blooms last only one night, but in Malaysia a mature plant often flowers in waves after periods of strong growth followed by a slightly drier spell."

 © 2026 Tanam Je.
 All rights reserved.